timb-machine-mirrors/unikzforce-wormhole/README.md

 So the life cycle of a packet is something similar to this:

 1. **Originating Node**: The packet originates from an internal host within the network.
-2. **Arrival at eBPF VXLAN VTEP**: The packet reaches the eBPF VXLAN Virtual Tunnel Endpoint (VTEP) where it is processed by the eBPF XDP/TC program.
+2. **Arrival at eBPF VXLAN VTEP**: The packet reaches the VTEP where it is processed by the eBPF XDP/TC program.
 3. **MAC Table Lookup**: The VTEP checks its MAC table to determine the appropriate forwarding NIC.
 4. **Encapsulation**: The packet is encapsulated with an outer Ethernet header, outer IP header, outer UDP header, and outer VXLAN header.
 5. **Transmission**: The encapsulated packet is transmitted over the network to the remote eBPF VXLAN VTEP.